 U Sports is a privately owned entity headquartered in Canada.
 Founded in 1962, U Sports employs approximately 150 individuals and reported $43.3M in revenue as of 2023.
 It operates as a tier 3 media tech buyer.
 The organization functions as the national sport governing body of university sport in Canada, comprising the majority of degree-granting universities across the nation.

 U Sports offers 2 products in the sports and media and telecoms services industries.
-U Sports's product portfolio comprises of media and TV services and contact sports.
+U Sports's product portfolio comprises of search, social, and retail media and contact sports.

 Subscribe for full access to U Sports's products in full detail